lifeofladi/TypingSpeedTest/readMe.md

 # Typing Speed Test
-A web-application that times your tying speed.
+A web-application that times your typing speed.

 ---